lvjiaqijiaqi/learngit/readMe.txt

-git is a version control system
+git is a version better controls system git is a free software